 'Values' in our school

 We are following the 'Talk4Writing' approach in lots of our adult-led learning.
-Later this half-term the children will be learning to retell the story ''Handa's Hen' by Eileen Browne.
+Our core story this Summer half term will be 'Dear Zoo' by Rod Campbell.

 P4C this term